microsoft/WindowsAppSDK/specs/GetSecurityDescriptorForAppContainerNames/GetSecurityDescriptorForAppContainerNames.md

 )
 ```

-If the **principal** parameter is null, the principal of the current thread/process is used.
+If the **principal** parameter is null, the principal of the current thread is used.

 If the function succeds, the returned `SECURITY_DESCRIPTOR` must be freed by calling [LocalFree](https://docs.microsoft.com/en-us/windows/desktop/api/winbase/nf-winbase-localfree).